 The performance requirements were not overly demanding.
 Gearbox speed was only going to be between 6-8 rpm and the torque required was less than 100 ft/lbs.
 But they wanted to calculate for a 10-year service life and there was that condition of operation underwater.

-With this information, the basic parameters of the application had been outlined.
-We knew torque, speed, gearbox ratio and life required.
+With this engineering information, the basic parameters of the wastewater treatment application were outlined.
+We knew torque, speed, gearbox ratio, and life required.
 Those were the factors needed to select the gearbox size.
-Still to be determined was a protection system to avoid corrosion, appropriate lubrication and a sealing system to withstand the water pressure at 15 feet deep.
+Still to be determined was a protection system to avoid corrosion, appropriate lubrication, and a sealing system to withstand the water pressure at 15 feet deep.

 While bearing life calculations can be performed to alter standard gearbox catalog ratings, we chose to use a service factor of 2.5 to get the extended life.
 Because the actual load was going to be somewhat variable due to contaminant viscosity variances, an accurate analysis wouldn’t really be possible.
 Using this factor, we chose our Tandler size A1 spiral bevel gearbox in shaft arrangement I, with a ratio of 1:1.

-Because the rotational speed was so slow, shear friction and its affects on lubrication breakdown and heat build up were non-consequential.
+Because the rotational speed was so slow, shear friction and its effects on lubrication breakdown and heat build-up were non-consequential.
 So instead of the standard ISO VG68 oil used in typical industrial applications, we decided on a synthetic liquid grease.
 This included the extreme pressure additives necessary to reduce gear and bearing wear while allowing us to provide a virtual lifetime lubrication scenario, eliminating the need for general maintenance of the gearbox.

 To protect the housing from corrosion, we employed the QPQ, or Tufftride (PDF – 1.4MB), process.
 This is a carbon surface hardening process that changes the molecular structure of the cast iron surface without affecting the dimensions, giving it a black color.
 This system is often used on a variety of external automotive components to protect against corrosion from water and road salt.
 Custom stainless steel housings were deemed cost prohibitive and unnecessary for this purpose.